abdgafartunde/abdgafartunde.github.io/index.md

 ## Research Focus

 My research centers on developing **novel computational methods** that combine traditional mathematical approaches with modern deep learning techniques.
-I specialize in:
+As a postdoctoral researcher at JJJ University, I continue to specialize in:

 <div class="row mb-4">
     <div class="col-md-6 mb-3">